Ergodicity of the Fisher infinitesimal model with quadratic selection: Motivation and strategy of the proof of Theorem

-Formula \eqref{eq:iterations alpha>0} for $\alpha>0$ then suggests a stronger form of contraction compared to \eqref{eq:one iteration alpha=0} for $\alpha=0$.
+Formula \eqref{eq:iterations alpha>0} for $\alpha>0$ then suggests a strong form of ergodicity, reminiscent of the contraction of the log-Lipschitz norm in Lemma \ref{L-log-Lipschitz-estimate}, where the dependency on $x$ fades as $n\rightarrow\infty$.
 Indeed, there are still $2^n$ terms in the product indexed by $j$, but the contraction parameter $\kappa_n$ appears to decay fast enough to compensate them.
 To make this argument quantitative, let us differentiate \eqref{eq:iterations alpha>0} again to obtain

 where the $x$-dependent probability measures $\nu_n(x;d\{y_i\})$ on the variables $\{y_i\}$ have the following density with respect to the Lebesgue measure: